 A listing of open access journals in folklore studies is also maintained as part of the Open Folklore portal site.
 Open Folklore is a joint project of the American Folklore Society and the Indiana University Bloomington Libraries.

 The Journal of Folklore Research (JFR), a publication of the Department of Folklore and Ethnomusicology at Indiana University, was established in 1964 by Richard M. Dorson.
 Until 1983, it was known as the Journal of the Folklore Institute.
 The name change signaled an expansion in scope, and today JFR's editorial board includes scholars from around the world.
-The Journal publishes peer-reviewed articles of interest to folklore and ethnomusicology as international disciplines, as well as essays that address the fieldwork experience and the intellectual history of folklore and ethnomusicology studies.
-Since July 2002, JFR has been published and distributed by Indiana University Press.

-Visit JFR's "Authors" section to learn about submitting manuscripts via our online submissions portal; see the "About" page for general information about the Journal, including its history, scope, editorial board, and subscription policies.
+Visit JFR's "Authors" section to learn about submitting manuscripts via our online submissions portal; see the "About" page for general information about the journal, including its history, scope, editorial board, and subscription policies.

-In addition to the print journal, the Journal of Folklore Research publishes free, timely reviews of recent books and other work relevant to the fields of folklore and ethnomusicology.
+In addition to the print journal, the associated Journal of Folklore Research Reviews electronically publishes free, timely reviews of recent books and other work relevant to the fields of folklore and ethnomusicology.
 At the "Reviews Subscription" page, sign up to have these reviews delivered via email.
 To read past reviews, browse the "Reviews Search" page.

 Museum Anthropology Review (MAR) is an open access journal whose purpose is the wide dissemination of articles, reviews, essays, and other content advancing the field of material culture and museum studies, broadly conceived.
 Since its founding in 2007, folklorists and ethnologists have been prominent and important contributors to the journal.
 MAR is published by the Mathers Museum of World Cultures and the Indiana University Bloomington (IU) libraries as part of the IUScholarWorks Project and is edited by Jason Baird Jackson.
 MAR is indexed by the Open Folklore project and searchable from in the Open Folklore portal site.